- Describe the history of media anthropology including initial resistance to media as a topic of anthropological study.

 Faye Ginsburg is more identified with this debate than any other media anthropologist.
 Ginsburg described her position in the 1990s: “I am concerned less with the usual focus on the formal qualities of film as text and more with the cultural mediations that occur through film and video works.”
 For Ginsburg, indigenous media constitutes a means for “reproducing and transforming cultural identity among people who have experienced massive political, geographic, and economic disruption,” and her work among Australian aboriginal and indigenous media-makers and documentary collaborators is focused on exactly those goals.
 Ginsburg works with her research subjects on media projects, using media-making as a form of fieldwork.
 The result is an ethnography of the process of media creation and collaboration.
 Rather than asking how indigenous peoples interpret representations, Ginsburg’s work examines how indigenous media producers create representations of their and other cultures.
 Her fieldwork addresses the debate about the limits of Western media technologies, while also pushing video-based media in new directions.
 Both Ginsburg and Turner’s work can be seen as an argument against anthropologists who suggest that the use of new technologies to capture indigenous stories or concerns constitutes a form of imperialism.
 These anthropologists, Turner suggested, hold an outdated and static perception of indigenous groups.
 Rather than assuming that maintaining traditional modes of communication or storytelling is the only way to safeguard cultural traditions, he suggested that new media technologies can aid indigenous activists in transmitting cultural beliefs into the future.

 In addition to documenting traditional cultural beliefs, media technologies can be absorbed into communities in ways that strengthen them.
 Zeinabu Davis’ videowork on Yoruba trance rituals, for example, demonstrates the way in which the meaning of media is not set by the technologies used to create it.
 For the Yoruba ritual actors who were the subjects of the film, and who watched the film following its production, portable video technologies increased the ache (Yoruba for “power of realization”) of both trance states and Yoruba communities.
-According to Yoruba spiritual ideas, images have a presence and can bring things closer together.
+According to Yoruba spiritual ideas, images have a presence and can bringing things closer together.
 The actors believed the video would help grow and sustain the Yoruba community by bringing viewers closer to the spiritual dimensions of the ritual.
 Meaning, in other words, was not the only source of meaningfulness for Davis and her Yoruba partners.

 Your ethnographic fieldwork on hip hop in Peru was supported by the Wenner-Gren Foundation for Anthropology, with some funds dedicated to the applied dimensions of your project.
 What is applied anthropology, and how did it figure into your project?